h-a-n-a/rspack-allocation-test/README.md

 1. I tried to enable a few environment variables recommended in `README`, MIMALLOC_PURGE_DELAY=0, and use `mi_collect(true)` on each rebuild.
 However, this does not help either.

-2. I've also tried to use mimalloc v3 (branch `dev-3`, I believe) and the problem still exists.
+2. I also tried to use mimalloc v3 (branch `dev-3`, I believe) and the problem still exists.

-3. I've also generated a `mimalloc.log`, which was built with mimalloc debug enabled, to see if this might be helpful.
+3. I also generated a `mimalloc.log`, which was built with mimalloc debug enabled, to see if this might be helpful.

+4. Tokio-wise, I tried to use `RUSTFLAGS="--cfg tokio_unstable" cargo run --release` and uncomment `dbg!` macro down below the `src/main.rs` file to see the remaining tasks and threads, and the results indicated that they had been freed.

 ## Behavior on Ubuntu-22.04